tothlevente/tothlevente/README.md

 # Hello! 👋

-I'm committed to creating open-source and ad-free applications accessible to all. 🌎
+I’m dedicated to creating open-source and ad-free applications for everyone in my free time. ⏰

+I'm always striving to improve and create more useful software. 🎓

 Explore my repositories for more information. 👀